Preference will be given to applicants who possess one or more of the following qualifications:

 3. Other than Marijuana and Adderall, any past illegal use of a Schedule I or Schedule II drug, as defined by the U.S. Drug Enforcement Agency, used in an illicit or recreational manner will result in an automatic, permanent disqualification (Controlled substance includes, but is not limited to, cocaine, crack cocaine, crystal meth, heroin, amphetamines, barbiturates, designer drugs, hallucinogens, etc.).

-4. Any more than experimental use of steroids not prescribed by a doctor for a medical condition and not within five (5) years of application will result in an automatic failed background.
+4. Any more than experimental use of steroids not prescribed by a doctor for a medical condition and within five (5) years of application will result in an automatic failed background.

 5. Past sale of any illegal drug as defined by Florida State Statutes will result in an automatic, permanent disqualification.